MohammadiIman/hwlab_template/Code/Readme.md

 If your project consists of multiple parts (e.g. server, client, and embedded device), create a separate folder for each one.

-Please edit this *readme* file and give brief description of each part.
+Please edit this *README* file and give brief description of each part.

 **Example:**